 - 2 Year Review (Immunisations, activity, school readiness, speech, language and nutrition)

 There are no mandated reviews for school-aged children.
-However, each school in Blackburn with Darwen has a named school nurse attached to support with the health needs of school-aged children and young people.
+However, each school in Blackburn with Darwen has a named school nurse that supports with the health needs of the pupils.
 Universal provision includes regular drop-ins for pupils, family engagement and referrals, the School Health Needs Assessment, as well as wider training, health assessment and safeguarding support.